sunfishcode/io-arrays/README.md

 It also defines [`RangeReader`], [`RangeWriter`], and [`RangeEditor`] types which implement the above traits and and can be constructed from any file-like type.
-On Posix-ish platforms, including limited support for WASI, these types just contain a single file descriptor (and implement [`AsRawFd`]), plus any resources needed to safely hold the file descriptor live.
+On Posix-ish platforms, with support for WASI in development, these types just contain a single file descriptor (and implement [`AsRawFd`]), plus any resources needed to safely hold the file descriptor live.
 On Windows, they contain a single file handle (and implement [`AsRawHandle`]).